 Are There Any Non-Security Updates This Month?

-Yes, including non-security updates for Windows Vista, Windows 7, and Windows 8 & 8.1.
+Additional non-security updates are being made available for Windows 8 (pre-update), Windows 7, and Windows Vista.
 Also, as usual, Microsoft is pushing this month's update to the Windows Malicious Software Removal Tool.

 Some Microsoft Surface tablets are also getting driver and firmware updates, among other fixes.
-You can get all the details on the Surface, Surface 2, Surface Pro, and Surface Pro 2 update history pages.
+You can get all the details on the Surface RT, Surface 2, Surface Pro, and Surface Pro 2 update history pages.

 There may also be non-security updates included this month for Microsoft software other than Windows.
 See the Non-Security Updates links below for details.